 Microbiome Immune system – It seems counter-intuitive that trillions of microbes can have a positive effect on anything, especially the immune system.
 I mean, we were taught that bugs were bad and need to be exterminated at every chance.
 How things have changed…

 In recent years, the gut microbiome has become our friend and something that can have a huge positive or negative effect on our health.
-There have been huge advances in the testing of the gut microbiome and we now have a pretty good idea which bugs we want more of and which ones we should reduce in number.
+There have been huge advances in the testing of the gut microbiome and we now have a pretty good idea of which bugs we want more of and which ones we should reduce in number.
 It is a balancing act.
-The microbiome has a profound effect on our immune system and in light of the latest COVID-19 pandemic, it is worthwhile we examine the role of the microbiome on our immune system.
+The microbiome has a profound effect on our immune system and in light of the latest global ongoings, it is worthwhile we examine the role of the microbiome on our immune system.

 Microbiome and the Immune System Development

 In various studies, the microbiome has been found to modulate neutrophil (an immune cell) function and migration.
 It has also been shown to affect the differentiation of T cells (immune cells) and the vitally important T- helper cells.
-The T helper cells are like the ‘generals’ of the immune system as they tent to tell the immune system how to act and what to do.
+The T helper cells are like the ‘generals’ of the immune system as they tend to tell the immune system how to act and what to do.
 It is also important that these T helper cells are in balance, otherwise, autoimmune diseases can arise.
 For example, too much Th1 can lead to autoimmune diseases like Multiple Sclerosis (MS) and Psoriasis.
 If you have too much Th2, you can end up with allergies and diseases like hay fever and asthma.
 If you have too much Th17, ankylosing spondylitis can strike.
 The great news is that improving the microbiome can help with these conditions.

 Another way the microbiome acts as an immune system is because of ‘competitive colonization’.
 If you are unfortunate enough to cop a bad bug in your digestive system (like nasty gut-sickening rotavirus), your microbiome may simply compete with the colonization of the bad bug and you fail to get sick.
 Also, the microbiome secretes chemicals that kill other bugs, which gives us further protection against bad bugs.